Thiruporur taluk

 Thiruporur taluk is a taluk in Chengalpattu district of the Indian state of Tamil Nadu.
 The headquarters of the taluk is the town of Thiruporur.

 History

 This taluk was created by the former chief minister J.Jayalalithaa in 2012 bifurcating Chengalpattu Taluk due to population increase.

 Thiruporur taluk was previously a part of the Kanchipuram district.
 After the bifurcation of Kanchipuram district, Thiruporur taluk became a part of the Chengalpattu district.

 Administration

 The taluk is administered by the Tahsildar office located in Thiruporur.

 Villages

 There are 57 villages in the newly created Thiruporur taluk.
-The headquarters of the taluk is Thiruporur.
+Some are listed below: